Secretary: Tessa Ross

 Tumour group speciality: head and neckand thyroid tumours

-During her training, Dr Lei was the Chair of the Oncology Trainee Forum, representing the interests of clinical oncology trainees across the UK at the Royal College of Radiologists.
+During her training, she was the Chair of the Oncology Trainee Forum, representing the interests of clinical oncology trainees across the UK at the Royal College of Radiologists.
 She continues to be active in developing clinical oncology training in addition to roles as an educational and clinical supervisor.

-Dr Lei has been a consultant clinical oncologist specialising in the treatment of head and neck and thyroid tumours at Guy's and St Thomas' NHS Foundation Trust since 2011.
-Currently, she is the lead for the clinical oncology radiotherapy research and development (R&D) group and also leads research and development for the network thyroid cancer team.
+Mary has been a consultant clinical oncologist specialising in the treatment of head and neck and thyroid tumours at Guy's and St Thomas' NHS Foundation Trust since 2011.
+Currently, she is the lead for the clinical oncology radiotherapy research and development group and also leads research and development for the network thyroid cancer team.

 Education and training